-Their vineyards are located in the famous Zeltinger Sonnenuhr, Zeltinger Schlossberg and Zeltinger Himmelreich regions.
+Their vineyards are located in the famous Zeltinger region, the longest continuous south-facing slope on the Mosel.
+They have three vineyards: Zeltinger Sonnenuhr, Zeltinger Schlossberg and Zeltinger Himmelreich regions.
 The Zeltinger Sonnenuhr vineyard is further divided into two subunits – “Caldo Infernale” (hot cauldron) and Josefsberg (‘Joseph’s hill’ in old vines).